 Benefits for Eligible Expenses for Urgent Care will be determined as shown on your Schedule of Coverage.
+A Copayment Amount, in the amount indicated on your Schedule of Coverage, will be required for each Urgent Care visit.
 Urgent Care means the delivery of medical care in a facility dedicated to the delivery of scheduled or unscheduled, walk-in care outside of a hospital emergency room/treatment room or physician's office.
 The necessary medical care is for a condition that is not life-threatening.